Lead Designer @ MUI, He/him

 Designer who bridges the gap between product management & code.

-Then moved on to more optimisation-focused work, specifically looking for increasing the delivery success rate, though still within the driver focus.
+Then moved on to more optimization-focused work, specifically looking for increasing the delivery success rate, though still within the driver focus.
 These were small number improvements ⎯ going for the 1%-2% increase ⎯ where we did lots of experimentation & research.

 Led the design and research for the doctor-centric product, which allowed them to see their patients' holistic medical history & more.
 Also contributed a lot to developing the product culture as we were essentially within a very traditional healthcare conglomerate in the country trying to do startup.